The Everyday People Everyday Power Movement

 What you can do as a Justice Captain:

 • Collect Signatures: Help gather signatures to get our initiatives on the ballot on your own, or through canvassing and attending summer events and festivals with other justice captains.
+We will train you!
+If you're ready to be a signature collector, skip the info session and sign up here.

 • Host a Collection Site: Organize a signature collection at your home, workplace, place of worship, or local business.